Akhilvarma377/OnlineRetail-Store-Dashboard/README.md

 # 🚀 How to Use

-1.Download the .pbix file from this repository.
+1.'Download the .pbix' file from this repository.

 2.Open it in Power BI Desktop.